 This is a placeholder until I have time to do more work on this project in the future.

-Recently I had to replace the Honeywell gas valve on my water heater - which was just out of warranty :-(.
-Anyway the old one works fine minus a pesky problem with not shutting off and consuming waaay too much gas.
-I started looking at the design and I am very impressed with current gas water heater design however.
+At one time I had to replace the Honeywell gas valve on my water heater.
+Later on I discovered there was nothing wrong with the controller, but anyway...
+This caused me to start looking at the design and I am very impressed with current gas water heater design.
 There are only a small number of companies that make all gas valves, mine happens to be made by Honeywell.
 These used to be all mechanical, but the latest consumer gas valves are electronic.
 Of course a basic gas water heater has no electricity feed so these units use something called a thermopile for power.
 A thermopile converts heat energy to electricity, so a thermopile sitting over the pilot light or inside the burner area works fine to power the valve.
 We're not talking a lot of power, apparently these only put out 300mV to 700mV so the circuit obviously uses a buck converter.
 The design uses a Ti 430 cpu which makes sense, this line of cpu's are designed for super low power consumption.

 - EnviraCOM to RS232 adpater manual (W8735)